GSA-TTS/identity-handbook/_articles/definition-of-done.md

   - Link to the JIRA ticket
   - Provide a brief description for context since JIRA numbers are not memorable
 - In the thread:
-  - Includes steps so that anyone can replicate and review.
+  - Include steps so that anyone can replicate and review.
   - Specify which environment changes were deployed to, and provide a link to that environment
+    - Favor using [Review Apps](https://github.com/18F/identity-devops/wiki/How-to-find-your-review-app) to allow previewing changes before merging to `main`.
-  - Provide screenshots if possible
+  - Provide screenshots and/or screen recording if possible
   - Sometimes, for tickets that don't have UI changes, includes a description of what changed and links to a Pull Request
-  - Tag the relevant people for review, usually the Product Manager, Scrum Master, and anybody tagged as a reviewer in the ticket.
-Include the ticket in the message to help provide context in the notification.
+  - Tag the relevant people for review (including a reference to the ticket number in the notification), generally:
+    - Product Manager
+    - Scrum Master
+    - Anyone tagged as a reviewer in the ticket
+    - A UX team member (if designs were referenced in the ticket)